-- 1. Determine the gas pressure needed. - 2.
-Determine the maximum pressure the system might require. - 3.
-Select a delivery pressure range so the required pressures are in the 25%-90% range of the regulator delivery pressure. - 4.
-Check with the gas supplier about compatible connections and regulators.
+- Determine the gas pressure needed. - Determine the maximum pressure the system might require. - Select a delivery pressure range so the required pressures are in the 25%-90% range of the regulator delivery pressure. - Check with the gas supplier about compatible connections and regulators.

 Check cylinder outlet and regulator inlet connections for debris or contamination before connecting.
 Some gases, such as carbon dioxide, require a gasket.
-Ensure that the required gasket is in place before assembling the regulator onto the cylinder.
+Ensure that a required gasket is in place before assembling the regulator onto the cylinder.